Shao-Group/scallop2/README.md

 The reconstructed transcripts shall be written as gtf format into `output.gtf`.

 Scallop2 support the following parameters.
-Please refer to the additional explanation below the table.
+Please refer to additional explanations below the table.

  Parameters | Default Value | Description
  ------------------------- | ------------- | ----------